KumoCorp/kumomta/docs/changelog/main.md

   and sending to domain(s) with an MTA-STS policy.
 * If a TSA rule suspends a ready queue in response to a 421-before-MAIL-FROM, the contents of the corresponding ready queue could get stuck
+* When `log_arf` or `log_oob` are set to true with `relay_to=false`, we now return a 550 error response for messages that are not ARF or OOB reports.
+  Previously, we would return a 250 response and silently drop the message in this case, which gave the false impression that it was accepted for relaying.